Michael A. Smerconish, lawyer, author, national radio host and television personality, joined Kline & Specter in 2011 as of counsel attorney.

 - Representation, with Beasley, of a professional boxer in a suit against promoter Don King in which the client won the chance to fight in an important bout which, had he won, could have led to a heavyweight title fight.

-His published books are: Flying Blind: How Political Correctness Continues to Compromise Airline Safety Post 9/11; Muzzled: From T-Ball to Terrorism, True Stories that Should Be Fiction (a Times best seller); Murdered By Mumia: A Life Sentence of Loss, Pain and Injustice (a Times best seller which he co-authored with Maureen Faulkner); Morning Drive: Things I Wish I Knew Before I Started Talking; and Instinct: The Man Who Stopped the 20th Hijacker.
-(Smerconish contributed all author proceeds from three of his books to charity.)
+His published books are: Flying Blind: How Political Correctness Continues to Compromise Airline Safety Post 9/11; Muzzled: From T-Ball to Terrorism, True Stories that Should Be Fiction (a Times best seller); Murdered By Mumia: A Life Sentence of Loss, Pain and Injustice (a Times best seller which he co-authored with Maureen Faulkner); Morning Drive: Things I Wish I Knew Before I Started Talking; and Instinct: The Man Who Stopped the 20th Hijacker; Talk, a novel for which television rights were acquired by Warner Brothers, and Clowns to the Left of Me, Jokers to the Right.
+(Smerconish contributed all author proceeds from four of his seven books to charity.)

 In the early 1990s, Smerconish was regional administrator and federal housing commissioner with the U.S. Department of Housing and Urban Development for Philadelphia Region III comprising Delaware, Maryland, Pennsylvania, Virginia, West Virginia, and the District of Columbia.